-All incidents involving the use of force will be recorded in the 'Bound and Numbered' book by staff involved as soon as possible after the incident and copies will be given to the class teacher and headteacher.
+All incidents involving the use of force will be recorded in an incident book by staff involved as soon as possible after the incident and copies will be given to the class teacher and headteacher.
 Parents will be informed of the incident although, lawfully, the school have the right to not inform a parent if they decide it is inappropriate to do so.